-While in the previous twenty years we may have regarded the benefits of eating well as being essentially cosmetic, now we need to consider it more importantly with regards to our health and future wellbeing as being overweight or obese as we age increases our risk of developing heart disease and type 2 diabetes.
-We must also now be more aware of our cholesterol levels, heart disease and other health issues that may arise.
+While in the previous twenty years we may have regarding the benefits of eating well as being essentially cosmetic, now we need to consider it more important with regards to our health and future wellbeing as being overweight or obese as we age increases our risk of developing heart disease and type 2 diabetes.
+We must also now be more aware of our cholesterol levels, heart disease, and other health issues that may arise.

-The days of eating pizza and drinking beer without a second thought are gone unfortunately.
-To consume less calories but also take in the necessary amount of food to keep you satiated you should increase your vegetable intake.
+The days of eating pizza and drinking beer without a second thought are gone, unfortunately.
+To consume fewer calories but also take in the necessary amount of food to keep you satiated you should increase your vegetable intake.

 It is important to maintain variety in order to prevent getting bored and also ensuring the full intake of all vitamins necessary to the well being of your body.

-However its main aid is the fibre contained, which would keep up a healthy gut and avoid constipation and other problems related to digestion.
-An eating regimen high in fiber can likewise reduce the risk to bowel cancer, strokes and other heart disease.
+However, its main aid is the fiber contained, which would keep up a healthy gut and avoid constipation and other problems related to digestion.
+An eating regimen high in fiber can likewise reduce the risk of bowel cancer, strokes, and other heart diseases.

 Aches and pains are often something that comes with age and a lot of the time are seen as ‘just one of those things’.
 This however is mainly caused by inflammation and is something that can be dealt with.
 Along with the aging process, other symptoms are stress at work where you are busy pushing on with your career, a sedentary life or you are eating the wrong foods, this being the main culprit and also the easiest one to change.

 Another favorable reason to eat more healthy fat as we age is our skin.
-Our skin is widely regarded as being a reflection of your inner health.
+Our skin is widely regarded as being a reflection of our inner health.

 Over time, it is inevitable that our body will change, this can not be stopped.
 However we can slow the process and following the simple nutritional ideas above will help us keep ourselves fit, healthy, strong and body confident as the years go by.